swadhin17/py_zip_expert/README.md

 for this run the following command on your command prompt in the (script) location of python in your pc (by pressing shift+right click) and choosing (run command window here).

-There type : pyinstaller -F absolute address of py_zipper_unzipper.py in your pc and an .exe file will be created in dist folder of script folder of python in your pc.
+There type : pyinstaller -F absolute address of py_zipper_unzipper_*.py in your pc and an .exe file will be created in dist folder of script folder of python in your pc.

 Now you can run the exe file.
+* means small for .c , .html or any other small size files.
+* mens large for pdf or any such larger files.

 INSTRUCTIONS FOR ZIPPING:-